 Is taking CBD oil before surgery a good idea?
-In this article, we outline what many surgery patients who use CBD want to know.
+This article outlines what many surgery patients who use CBD want to know.

 Even though the World Health Organization seems to support the widely accepted, positive safety status of cannabidiol, users of CBD products should still practice caution when using new wellness supplements, especially alongside other medications or treatments.

-Because of the way that CBD interacts with some medications, it’s crucial that users take the time to look into how CBD products can affect other aspects of your wellness routine or required medical treatments.
-One of the most important considerations is the use of CBD oil before surgery.
+Because of how CBD interacts with some medications, users must take the time to look into how CBD products can affect other aspects of their wellness routine or required medical treatments.
+One of the most essential considerations is using CBD oil before surgery.

 If you’re wondering “Should I stop taking CBD oil before surgery?” you’re in the right place.
 Let’s take a look at what the research says, as well as some expert opinions, on how CBD may affect your pre-surgical routine.

 Various studies have verified that CBD is safe, and CBD's safety profile is generally well-rounded.
-Still, researchers are aware that cannabidiol interacts with multiple medications, which may complicate things when surgical anesthesia or other necessary medications become part of the picture.
+Still, researchers know that cannabidiol interacts with multiple medications, which may complicate things when surgical anesthesia or other necessary medications become part of the picture.

 So, can you take CBD before surgery?